 While there might be a myriad of reasons why someone may not feel safe, loved or able to be themselves, the home in question can take many different shapes and sizes.
 Be it in a mud hut or a palace, a child growing up being abused will not feel safe, or a young man living in a society where he is forced to deny his homosexuality will not feel free to be himself.

-And then there are those that are homeless, some by choice, such as the eternal traveller, but most by the circumstances they find themselves in.
+And then there are those that are homeless, some by choice, such as the eternal traveller, but many by the circumstances they find themselves in.

 Sometimes when I photograph a home it is the building itself that interests me but that is certainly not always the case.
 Looking back over my photographs of people’s homes in West Africa (Senegal and The Gambia) they are more about the people in the homes than the homes themselves.
-I guess it is the people who make a place ‘home’.
+It is the people who make a place ‘home’.